jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 polarisation filterbanks to create a folded full polarisation pulse profile of the pulsar B1933+16.

-Eventually, we will use standard pulsar tools to generage a so-called "polyco" file, a file that contains the polynomial coefficients used to predict the time of arrival (TOA) of individual pulses.
+Eventually, we will use standard pulsar tools to generate a so-called "polyco" file, a file that contains the polynomial coefficients used to predict the time of arrival (TOA) of individual pulses.
 It is these TOAs that the correlator needs to extract only the chunks of data when the pulsar is "on".
 We will generate gated output files and also take a look